|

 quite well protected form the prevalent west winds.

-The village is open to visitors from the end of March to the
+The village is open to visitors from the end of March to the beginning of November.
+In the winter months most of the hotels and restaurants close down and the village goes into hibernation.

-Look here for a description
+Look here for a description of the seasonal variations.

-of the seasonal variations.
-See what they say about Sougia here |
+See what visitors say about Sougia here